5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 • Using a 1mL insulin syringe (100 units): 10 units = 500 mcg

 Adjust water volume based on your preferred concentration.
-Less water = higher concentration = smaller injection volumes.
+Less water means higher concentration and smaller injection volumes.

 Realistic Expectations and Timeline